How to Replace an Electrical Outlet

 If an outlet (commonly called a receptacle) no longer holds a plug snugly, it should be replaced.
 The procedure for replacing a duplex (two-outlet) wall receptacle is like that of replacing a switch.
 The only difference is that, depending on where the receptacle is in the wiring scheme of your house, it may have more wires attached to it than you find attached to a light switch.

 Pay careful attention at the terminal screws of the new duplex receptacle.
 On each side of the receptacle is a pair of terminal screws.
-The upper screw is connected to the upper outlet, and the lower screw services the lower outlet.
+The upper screw connects to the upper outlet, and the lower screw connects to the lower outlet.
 A thin, metal break-off tab connects these screws.
 This tab enables you to attach a single wire to either screw and feed electricity to both outlets of the receptacle.
 If the tab is broken off, you can connect the upper and lower outlets to separate wires and control them independently.

 If the receptacle is wired to the end of a series of receptacles, it usually has only two wires, and possibly a third ground wire.
-If it isn’t the last receptacle, two additional wires may be connected to it in order to carry current to the next receptacle.
+If it isn’t the last receptacle, two additional cables may be connected to it to carry current to the next receptacle.
 Just rewire the new receptacle the same way the old one was wired.

 You may also wire the receptacle so that a switch controls the upper outlet, and the lower outlet is on, or hot, all the time.
 In this case, you need to remove the break-off tab connecting the two sets of like-colored terminals on each side of the receptacle.
 Otherwise, the tab remains intact, and you can see a metal bridge connecting the terminals.

-The important point to keep in mind is that hot (black or colored) wires attach to brass screws and neutral (white) wires attach to silver screws.
-If the unit is back wired, the colored wires are located in the holes behind the brass screws and the white wires in the holes behind the silver screws.
+The critical point to keep in mind is that hot (black or colored) wires attach to brass screws and neutral (white) wires attach to silver screws.
+If the unit is back-wired, the colored wires are located in the holes behind the brass screws, and the white wires in the holes behind the silver screws.
 If you attach a white wire to a brass screw or a colored wire to a silver screw, you may see fireworks.

 To replace a standard duplex receptacle, follow these steps: